PerAct2: Benchmarking and Learning for

 Abstract

 Bimanual manipulation is challenging due to precise spatial and temporal coordination required between two arms.
 While there exist several real-world bimanual systems, there is a lack of simulated benchmarks with a large task diversity for systematically studying bimanual capabilities across a wide range of table- top tasks.
 This paper addresses the gap by extending RLBench to bimanual manipulation.
 We open-source our code and benchmark, which comprises 13 new tasks with 23 unique task variations, each requiring a high degree of coordination and adaptability.
-To kickstart the benchmark, we extended several state-of-the-art methods to bimanual manipulation and also present a language-conditioned behavioral cloning agent – PerAct2, an extension of the PerAct framework.
+To initiate the benchmark, we extended several state-of-the-art methods to bimanual manipulation and also present a language-conditioned behavioral cloning agent – PerAct2, an extension of the PerAct framework.
 This method enables the learning and execution of bimanual 6-DoF manipulation tasks.
 Our novel network architecture efficiently integrates language processing with action prediction, allowing robots to understand and perform complex bimanual tasks in response to user-specified goals.

 Benchmark